SciScore FAQ

 Organism RRID?
 What is this?

-Please check here for latest URLs for data submission (https://scicrunch.org/resources/about/guidelines#organism) Organisms obtained from stock centers should be listed with their stock center generated or approved RRIDs.
+If your animal does not have an RRID already, please check here to register with the appropriate authority (https://scicrunch.org/resources/about/guidelines#organism).
 We list the authorities for each organism below, there are also stock centers that provide RRIDs directly.
 Please consult the latest information at the RRID portal for organisms.

 • Mice, authority: Mouse Genome Informatics (MGI)